-Sabrina is also a key member of MT>Play, a venture of McCarthy Tétrault focused on strategic, technical, and legal advisement in the gaming industry.
-MT>Play brings together a unique team of industry experts and thought leaders to help gaming clients pro-actively manage commercial, legal, regulatory and reputational risk, and capitalize on opportunities for innovation and growth.
-Clients include organizations in lottery, casinos, sports betting, i-gaming, fantasy sports, esports and more.
-Sabrina provides clients with an in-depth knowledge of esports and fantasy sports, as well as the regulatory regime surrounding sports betting in Canada and across the globe.
+Sabrina is also a key member of the Gaming and Licensing Practice Group, focused on strategic, technical, and legal advisement in the gaming industry.
+The group brings together a unique team of industry experts and thought leaders to help gaming clients pro-actively manage commercial, legal, regulatory and reputational risk, and capitalize on opportunities for innovation and growth.
+Clients include organizations in lottery, casinos, sports betting, igaming, fantasy sports, esports and more.
+Sabrina also provides clients with an in-depth knowledge of the regulatory regime surrounding sports betting in Canada and across the globe.

 Sabrina received her JD from Western University where she completed the HBA/JD dual degree program with the Ivey Business School.
-She also studied abroad at the University of Essex, taking Law courses in the subject of Business Law.
+She also studied law abroad while on an international exchange at the University of Essex.
 At Western Law, she was actively involved as a caseworker with Community Legal Services, a legal aid clinic offering legal services to members of the London & Middlesex County community.
 Prior to entering Ivey, Sabrina studied Developmental Cognitive Neuroscience and Philosophy at Western University where she was a Western Scholar.

 Sabrina also serves on the Esports Bar Association Public Policy Committee, which works with policymakers, lawyers, and the esports community at large to examine, develop, and advocate for laws and policies that will enhance the industry and help propel it into the next decade.